theMagnificentJay/SD86-24HourProject/README.md

 This assignment is a 24 hour project.
 Utilizing skills for team git fundamentals and a basic social-media-esque API.

+### Note
+Post works, comment gives error saying AuthorId and Created (DateTime) is required and does not post comment.
+Reply, while structured at this stage has the same errors as comment.
+We apologize for the inconvience.

 ## Authors

 ![theMagnificentJay](https://img.shields.io/static/v1?label=&message=theMagnificentJay&color=black)